Sanglorian/orcus/Orcus Player Options - current.md

 ***Loading:*** You can use a weapon that requires loading with ammunition to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container takes either a free or swift action, as specified in the table.
 At the end of the encounter, you can recover half your expended ammunition by taking a minute to search the battlefield.

-> ***Loading (free):*** It takes two hands to reload this weapon.
+> **Loading (free):** It takes two hands to reload this weapon.
 >
-> ***Loading (swift):*** It takes two hands to reload this weapon.
+> **Loading (swift):** It takes two hands to reload this weapon.
 Because of the time required to load this weapon, after making a basic attack or attack power with this weapon, you must spend a swift action before attacking with it again.

 ***Range:*** A weapon that can be used to make a ranged attack has a range.
 The range lists two numbers.
 The first is the weapon's normal range in feet, and the second indicates the weapon's long range.
 When attacking a target beyond normal range, you have a -2 penalty on the attack roll.
 You can't attack a target beyond the weapon's long range.

 ***Reach:*** This weapon adds 1 square to your reach when you attack with it.
 You can only flank or opportunity attack adjacent enemies, however.

-***Thrown (Light):*** You can throw the weapon to make a ranged attack.
+***Thrown:*** You can throw the weapon to make a ranged attack.

+> **Thrown (light):** Use Dexterity for attack and damage rolls when you make a basic ranged attack with a heavy thrown weapon.
+>
-***Thrown (Heavy):*** You can throw the weapon to make a ranged attack.
-Use Strength instead of Dexterity for attack and damage rolls when you make a basic ranged attack with a heavy thrown weapon.
+> **Thrown (heavy):** Use Strength instead of Dexterity for attack and damage rolls when you make a basic ranged attack with a heavy thrown weapon.

 ***Two-Handed:*** This weapon requires two hands when you attack with it.